CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/blocks/block-properties/advanced-properties.md

 TODO: Image of Set Item block with timeout (have label showing how to toggle advanced)

+## Finding Advanced Properties

+A property is defined as advanced within the documentation of a [Block][All Blocks] or [Data Type][].

+Information regarding which properties are advanced for a [Block][All Blocks] can be found in the "Properties" section.
+The table within each property in the relevant documentation will have an "Is Advanced" row stating whether the property is advanced or not.

+Information regarding which properties are advanced for a [Data Type][] can be found in the "Remarks" section under "Advanced Properties" in the relevant documentation for that [Data Type][].

 ## Remarks

 ### Known Limitations